-Out of total health expenditures in Pakistan, 35% is made by general government agents which include the social security, Zakat, Bait ul Mal and Autonomous Bodies/ Corporations health expenditures as well.
-The private expenditures constitute the 63.4% of total health expenditures in Pakistan, out of which 91% are households' OOP health expenditures.
-The share of development partners/ donors organizations in total health expenditures is almost 1.7%.
-The table below shows the total health expenditure with percentage shares by financing agents for 2011-12 to 2015-16.
+According to this NHA report, Out of total health expenditures in Pakistan, 41% is made by general government agents which include the social security, Zakat, Bait ul Mal and Autonomous Bodies/ Corporations health expenditures as well.
+The private expenditures constitute the 58.5% of total health expenditures in Pakistan, out of which 88% are households' OOP health expenditures.
+The share of development partners/ donors organizations in total health expenditures is almost 0.6%.